 Once considered the Paris of the Middle East, Beirut, Lebanon

-’s bustling capital, is re-emerging as a premier luxury destination with many cultural offerings for travelers.
+’s bustling capital, is re-emerging as a premier luxury destination with many cultural offerings.

-Beirut has been inhabited for more than 5,000 years and its long history can be seen today in the trove of ancient artifacts, gold jewelry, Byzantine mosaics and Phoenician antiquities at the National Museum of Beirut.
+Evidence of Beirut’s long history—stretching back thousands of years—can be seen in the Phoenician antiquities, ancient gold jewelry, Byzantine mosaics and other artifacts at the National Museum of Beirut.

 The city itself is an intriguing blend of old and new.

-Ancient archaeological sites, Roman ruins and Ottoman-era buildings populate the urban landscape alongside modern architecture, high-end boutiques and a thriving arts scene, making the city an ideal touring destination for travelers interested in architecture, history, art, culture and more.
+Ancient archaeological sites, Roman ruins and Ottoman-era buildings mix with modern architecture, high-end boutiques and a thriving arts scene.

 Artisans of Leisure’s Lebanon tours include private touring and shopping in Beirut’s most interesting neighborhoods.

-Some of our favorites are Saifi Village and its many handicraft boutiques and Place d’Etoile (Nejmeh Square) with its Ottoman and Art Deco architecture.
+Some of our favorites are Saifi Village, with its many handicraft boutiques, and Place d’Etoile (Nejmeh Square, with its Ottoman and Art Deco architecture.

 Beirut is also a foodie mecca for lovers of Lebanese cuisine.

-(green salad with lettuce, tomatoes, cucumbers and spices) or mujaddara
+(green salad with lettuce, tomatoes, cucumbers and spices) and mujaddara

 (lentils and rice with caramelized onions).

-All our tours include stays at top luxury hotels, such as the Four Season Beirut.
+All our private Lebanon tours include stays at top luxury hotels, such as the Four Seasons Hotel Beirut.

-The hotel offers beautiful views overlooking the sea and is just a short walk to Zaitunay Bay, an idyllic waterfront promenade with shops and restaurants.
+The hotel offers beautiful views of the sea and is just a short walk to Zaitunay Bay, a waterfront promenade with shops and restaurants.

-Centrally located in downtown Beirut, Le Gray Beirut is another of our preferred properties with its contemporary style and large art collection.
+Centrally located in downtown Beirut, Le Gray Beirut is another of our preferred hotels.
+It has contemporary style and a large art collection.

-Artisans of Leisure’s tours include privately guided excursions from Beirut to Lebanon’s most interesting cultural highlights, such as Baalbek, a layered archaeological complex with Phoenician, Greek and Roman ruins and UNESCO World Heritage Site.
+Artisans of Leisure’s private Lebanon tours include privately guided excursions from Beirut to the country’s most interesting cultural highlights, such as Baalbek, a layered archaeological complex with Phoenician, Greek and Roman ruins that’s been designated a UNESCO World Heritage Site.